-This sounds like a likely prospect for your family.
-A U.S. citizen may, by law, petition to have brothers and sisters (siblings) immigrate to the United States in certain circumstances.
-The definition of sibling in the U.S. immigration law includes people who were the children of at least one common parent – that is, half-blood siblings.
-(See for the definition of “child” Section 101(b) of the Immigration and Nationality Act or I.N.A.).
+A U.S. citizen who is age 21 or older may, by law, petition to have brothers and sisters (siblings) immigrate to the United States in certain circumstances.
+The definition of sibling in the U.S. immigration law includes people who were the children of at least one common parent; that is, it includes half-blood siblings.
+(See the definition of “child” in Section 101(b) of the Immigration and Nationality Act or I.N.A.).

 Another concern is that the U.S. Congress has been making noises about eliminating the fourth preference visa category.
 Given all these issues, filing the I-130 visa petition as soon as possible might be a good idea.
 Consult an experienced immigration attorney for a full analysis.